top of page

 • 4 min read

-An example of an easy to naviagte aspect of a Wix site
+An example of an easy to navigate aspect of a Wix site

 • What are the main things people come to this site to do?